Faster Algorithms for Longest Common Substring: Preliminaries

 \begin{lemma}[{\cite[Fact 3.3]{DBLP:conf/stoc/KempaK19}}] If a string $U$ with $|U|\geq 3\tau-1$ and $\per(U)>\frac13\tau$ occurs at positions $i$ and $j$ in $T$, then $\suc_A(i) - i = \suc_A(j) - j \leq |U| - 2\tau$. \end{lemma}

 A \emph{$\tau$-run} $R$ is a run of length at least $3\tau-1$ with period at most $\frac13\tau$.
 The \emph{Lyndon root} of $R$ is the lexicographically smallest cyclic shift of $R[1\dd \per(R)]$.
-The proof of the following lemma resembles an argument given in~\cite[Section 6.1.2]{DBLP:conf/stoc/KempaK19}.
+The proof of the following lemma resembles an argument given in~\cite[Section 6.1.2]{DBLP:conf/stoc/KempaK19}; it is presented in \cref{app:taurons} for completeness.